tokihab/quantum-radar-rules-engine/README.md

 ## Source

-Originally drafted via Gemini Pro, based on the requirements in `nsquare - quantum Radar - slope12.pdf`.
+based on the requirements in `nsquare - quantum Radar - slope12.pdf`.